wko1014/SGDAL/README.md

 `network.py` contains the proposed deep learning architectures, `utils.py` contains functions used for experimental procedures, and `experiment.py` contains the main experimental functions.

 ## Citation
-If you find this work useful for your research, please cite our [paper](https://ieeexplore.ieee.org/abstract/document/9061668):
+If you find this work useful for your research, please cite our [paper (conference proceeding)](https://ieeexplore.ieee.org/abstract/document/9061668):
 ```
 @inproceedings{ko2019semi,
   title={Semi-supervised deep adversarial learning for brain-computer interface},